 Another thing to think about that you don’t want to think about is life insurance.
 You should take the time to determine how much life insurance you need and then decide which type of life insurance is best for you.

 One great trick to saving for retirement, college or just saving in general is to live off of your salary and invest your bonuses.
 Maybe you are contributing the maximum to your 401(k).
 If so, you can invest your bonuses in a 529 or a brokerage account.
 You also may want to think about whether or not a Roth IRA or Roth 401k contributions make sense for your situation.
 While these big issues like your retirement, your children going to college and your estate planning seem far off, they will sneak up on you very quickly.
 It is critical to take these items seriously at this point in your life.
-Take the time to do some planning and think about these important topics.
+Take the time to do some planning, put together a balance sheet and think about these important topics.
 If you set the tone while you’re young and have time, the flexibility that it will afford you in the long term will be priceless.